BaronBlackmore/SunlightAfterDark/_posts/2021-05-20-3-life-lessons-from-a-board-game.md

 In Go, you can treat stones like contracts; a stone you placed on the board is saying *I could earn you points over here*.
 Playing stones all around the board makes a lot of claims to various territories, but over time you’ll find only some of those pay off.
 Whereas placing stones in the same area strengthen each other by becoming harder to surround or split apart, and keep good on that contract.

-Below, black makes a claim to the dots of territory using these stones, hoping to win these points.
+Below, black makes a claim to the square dots of territory using these stones, hoping to win these points.
 But guess what, there’s another player whose job it is to disagree with them.

 ![Some examples of terriroty](/images/go-possibles.png)